Open Positions

 APPOINTMENT TERMS

-This is a 12-month, end-date, annually renewable position located at the Storrs campus.
+The University offers a competitive salary, and outstanding benefits, including employee and dependent tuition waivers at UConn, and a highly desirable work environment.
+For additional information regarding benefits visit: https://hr.uconn.edu/health-benefits/.
 Other rights, terms, and conditions of employment are contained in the collective bargaining agreement between the University of Connecticut and the University of Connecticut Professional Employees Association (UCPEA).

 TERMS AND CONDITIONS OF EMPLOYMENT